-Day 11: To Konya
+Day 11: To Konya Meals: B, L, D

 Drive northeast from the coast onto the Anatolian Plateau, a sparsely populated region of rolling steppes bordered by the Taurus Mountains in the south.
 Arriving at the traditional town of Konya, you will have the chance to visit the Mausoleum of Mevlâna, the founder of Whirling Dervishes, before dinner and your overnight stay.

-Note that Konya is more traditional than most other locations visited on this tour; you are asked to dress conservatively and alcohol may not be available.
+Please note that Konya is more traditional than most other locations visited on this tour; you are asked to dress conservatively and alcohol may not be available.